 Financial institutions need to provide staff seamless access to their cloud-based applications.
 They can overcome the latency challenge by giving staff direct connectivity to the internet and their cloud-based applications.

-The banking sector’s journey to the cloud was halted abruptly due to the COVID-19 pandemic.
+The banking and financial service sector’s journey to the cloud was halted abruptly due to the COVID-19 pandemic.
 Within a matter of days, thousands of office- and branch-based staff were required to work remotely.

 Unfortunately, this transition was not as seamless as one might have hoped, due to organisations’ existing “hub & spoke” infrastructures.
 Ultimately, remote workers were sending data on an even more convoluted journey to access their applications.
 Going back to the Office 365 example: traffic originates from a VPN client and flows into and out of the data centre via a linear stack of appliances including load balancer, distributed denial of service (DDOS) security, firewall, VPN concentrator, intrusion prevention system (IPS), SSL, data loss prevention (DLP), and/or advanced threat protection (ATP).
 Again, the inherent latency in the traffic route means that Office 365 performance decreases, often to the frustration of the user.
 They might even feel tempted to bypass VPN controls, which could open the corporate network to attack.

 Relying on VPN for remote connectivity may be a proven method, but unfortunately, the VPN was invented before the age of the cloud and therefore no longer provides the most efficient route, but rather acts as a performance killer.
 A VPN connection not only slows down traffic but opens the whole network for the user and application, therefore potentially leading to security issues.
 Banks and financial institutions should start looking to free themselves from VPNs and look to more modern approaches which provide a higher amount of security and prohibit network access to unattended users.